neyralab/client-gateway/README.md

 3. endpoint - endpoint from /generate/token request
 4. isEncrypted - boolean flag
 5. key - a key got from getEncryptedFileKey function and used for file decryption or null is file is unencrypted
+6. signal - AbortController's signal is used to cancel file uploading process
-6. callback - callbacks that are responsible for UI updating; accepts 'type' and 'params' parameters;
+7. callback - callbacks that are responsible for UI updating; accepts 'type' and 'params' parameters;
-7. handlers - an array with all possible handlers of callback function (should include 'type' param of callback function);
+8. handlers - an array with all possible handlers of callback function (should include 'type' param of callback function);

 ### Upload unencrypted file
 ```javascript